-The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at each financial year end and adjusted prospectively.
+The residual values are not more than 5% of the original cost of the assets.
+The asset's residual values and useful lives are reviewed, and adjusted if appropriate.
 Depreciation is not recorded on capital work-in-progress until construction and installation is complete and the asset is ready for its intended use.

-Advances paid towards the acquisition of property, plant and equipment outstanding at each Balance Sheet date is classified as capital advances under other non-current assets and the cost of assets not ready to use before such date are disclosed under 'Capital work-in-progress'.
+Advances paid towards the acquisition of property, plant and equipment outstanding at each Balance Sheet date is classified as capital advances under other non-current assets.